 Conversion rate = 100% x Number of sales / Number of users

-Why it should be measured: Knowing and understanding your sales conversion rate can help you optimize your sales and marketing efforts, and ultimately lower your customer acquisition costs by getting more value from the visitors you’re getting.
+Why it should be measured: Knowing and understanding your sales conversion rate can help you optimize your sales and marketing efforts and ultimately lower your customer acquisition costs by getting more value from your visitors.

 Many ecommerce platforms offer great tools for measuring customer retention and loyalty.
 Additionally, Google Analytics lets you see the new versus returning website visitors.
 This already gives you a better understanding of the percentage of regularly returning visitors.